 It’s time for a new sleeping bag.
 And, not just any sleeping bag.
 This bag has got to be tough and durable.
 Its pack size and weight are less important for the time being.
 Over the course of this gruelling search for a new sleeping bag, you’ll stumble upon heaps of terms, including but in no way limited to down fill, comfort rating and the like.
 And, you’ll inevitably come across the term synthetic sleeping bag.

 And, for good reason: there are plenty of advantages of synthetic sleeping bags, and toughness is one of them.
 But, you may be asking yourself: what the deuce are synthetics doing in a sleeping bag, anyway?
 Wouldn’t down insulation be much better?
-Well, as you’ll find out after reading this article, not necessarily.
-In the following, we’re going to talk a bit about the advantages and disadvantages of synthetic sleeping bags so that you can pick the one to fit your needs!
-So keep on reading!

 What is synthetic insulation?

 The first sleeping bag with synthetic insulation came to market as early as the 1950s.
-The Norwegian brand Ajungilak, which belongs to Mammut today, was one of pioneers in the development and manufacture of sleeping bags.
+The Norwegian brand Ajungilak, which belongs to Mammut today, was one of the pioneers in the development and manufacturing of sleeping bags.
 In fact, they quickly established themselves as the go-to brand for international expeditions and normal outdoor travels.
 But, ever so gradually, other companies began making sleeping bags with synthetic insulation as well.

 As you have probably already gathered, the insulation in this case is provided by synthetic fibres.
 How?
 Well, these extremely thin fibres loft and thus trap heat, resulting in an insulating layer.
 But, in order for the fibre to loft to their full potential, the surface of the fibres has to be as smooth as possible.
 For this reason, synthetic fibres used for high-quality sleeping bag insulation have a silicone coating.
 This treatment serves to help the synthetic fibres perpetually repel each other.
 The smoother and more robust the silicone layer is supposed to be, the more complex the manufacture of the fibres.
 But, the time and effort put into the process is definitely worth it, because it results in a long-lasting fill that won’t lose its fill power even after extended periods of use.
 The quality of the fill is one of the main reasons for the major price difference you’ll see every now and again between synthetic sleeping bags.